The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 The pain shifts from a present wound to a part of your history.

-A contested idea becomes the new norm; institutions reform and a new national identity solidifies.
+A debated idea becomes the norm.
+Institutions change, and a new national identity forms.

 Expression